sainath7878/sainath7878/README.md

 - 🌱 I’m currently learning **Redux, TypeScript, Testing**

-- 🤝 I’m looking to collbaration with **projects around HTML, CSS, JavaScript, React and Redux**
+- 🤝 I’m looking to collaboration with **projects around HTML, CSS, JavaScript, React and Redux**

 - 👨‍💻 All of my projects are available at [https://peerlist.io/sainath](https://peerlist.io/sainath)